llouison/My_Hacker_News/sql/README.md

 ### Update some movies!

 As you can see, there is a column for `awards` in the `movies` table that hasn't been filled in yet.
-Refer to the w3school sql section on [update](http://www.w3schools.com/Sql/sql_update.asp) to add an award for five movies in the movies table..
+Refer to the w3school sql section on [update](http://www.w3schools.com/Sql/sql_update.asp) to add an award for five movies in the movies table.

 Put your SQL here: